 4. Hazard communication

-Conditions and materials used on the jobsite can create a number of potential safety threats.
+Conditions and materials used on the job site can create some potential safety threats.
 Many of the dangers can be avoided through the use of hazard communication.

 Develop and implement a hazard communication plan.
 Assess any potential hazards an employee could be exposed to and communicate the risks using safety markers.